Peakboard/peakboard-templates.github.io/_templates/Welcome_Screen_Calendar/en.md

 ---
 layout: article
-title: Welcome Screen with Office365 Calendar
+title: Reception Screen with Microsoft Office 365 Calendar Connection
 description:
-  - With this template you can easily get started with your welcome screen.
-Replace the Logo, add your background images and update the weather widget to make it yours.
-This visualization uses a Microsoft 365 Calendar as a data source to get appointments from a calendar.
-Verify your calendar to get it running.
+  - With this template you can easily and quickly visualize a reception screen with different appointments.
+For this a Microsoft 365 calendar is connected as data source.
+To be able to use this template for your purposes, simply replace the company logo, insert a different background image if necessary and connect your calendar.
+An explanation of how to connect your calendar can be found more detailed below.
 lang: en
 weight: 1000
 isDraft: false
 ref: Welcome_Screen_Calendar
 carousel: true
 category:
+  - Administration
-  - Use Case
+  - Reception
-  - Welcome Board
+  - Calendar
-  - Recommended
+  - Misc
 image: Welcome_Screen_Calendar_EN.png
 image_thumbnail: Welcome_Screen_Calendar_EN_thumbnail.png
 download: Welcome_Screen_Calendar_EN.pbmx